What is Integrative Psychotherapy?

 Yoga (See Yoga Therapy below)

-Here are some things clients have
+Here are some things clients have taken from our time together:

 Greater present moment awareness